 Note: This relates to muscular hypertrophy, strength and endurance.

-The primary function of the latissimus dorsi is to extend the shoulder.
+The primary function of the latissimus dorsi is shoulder extension, adduction and horizontal abduction.

 Both pull up and chin ups involve shoulder extension and shoulder adduction.